Stability in the homology of Deligne-Mumford compactifications: Stable graph stratification

-It is standard that the Deligne-Mumford compactification $\bMgn$ admits a stratification by the poset of stable graphs $\Stab(g,n)$: the stratum $\cM_G$ for $G \in \Stab(g,n)$ is the locus of stable curves $C$ such that the dual graph of $C$ is isomorphic to $G$.
+It is well known that the Deligne-Mumford compactification $\bMgn$ admits a stratification by the poset of stable graphs $\Stab(g,n)$, defined as follows.
+Given $C \in \overline \cM_{g,n}$, the dual graph of $C$ is naturally a stable graph, whose genus function assigns to each internal vertex $v$ the genus of the corresponding irreducible component of $C$.
+For a stable graph $G \in \Stab(g,n)$, the stratum $\cM_G$ is the locus of stable curves whose dual graph is isomorphic to $G$ (as a stable graph).

-Here the \emph{dual graph} of $C$ is the stable graph that has an vertex $v$ for each irreducible component of $C$, an edge between $v$ and $w$ for every a double point joining their irreducible components, and an external edge for each marked point of $C$ adjacent to the vertex of the irreducible component that the point lies on.
-The genus $g(v)$ of a vertex is the genus of its irreducible component.

-We use a coarsening of the standard stratification by $\Stab(g,n)$, which has the property that $\FSop$ still acts on the corresponding Borel--Moore homology spectral sequence, to prove Theorem \ref{Mgnbar}.
-This stratification is defined in terms of the operation in the next proposition:
+We use a coarsening of the standard stratification by $\Stab(g,n)$, which has the property that $\FSop$ acts on the associated Borel--Moore homology spectral sequence.
+This stratification is defined in terms of the operation constructed in the next proposition

 \begin{prop} Let $G$ be a stable graph.
-Then there is a unique stable quotient $\widebar G \geq G$ such that no two distinct genus $0$ vertices of $\widebar G$ are connected by an edge, and $\widebar G \to G$ only identifies edges between genus $0$ vertices. \end{prop} \begin{proof} Consider the subgraph spanned by the genus $0$ vertices of $G$ and the edges between them.
+Then there is a unique stable quotient $\widebar G \geq G$ such that no two distinct genus $0$ vertices of $\widebar G$ are connected by an edge, and $\widebar G \leftarrow G$ only identifies edges between genus $0$ vertices. \end{prop} \begin{proof} Consider the subgraph consisting of genus $0$ vertices of $G$ and the edges between them.
 Choose a minimal spanning tree $T_i$ for each connected component, and define $H$ to be the quotient of $G$ such that each $T_i$ is identified to a point.

-Any other quotient of $G$ satisfying the hypotheses of the proposition must collapse a minimal spanning tree, and all quotients of minimal spanning trees are isomorphic. \end{proof}
+Any other quotient of $G$ satisfying the hypotheses of the proposition must collapse a minimal spanning forest of the subgraph of genus $0$ vertices, and all quotients by minimal spanning forests are isomorphic. \end{proof} Notice that $\widebar{ \widebar H} = \widebar H$.